strapi/documentation/docs/developer-docs/latest/setup-deployment-guides/deployment/hosting-guides/heroku.md

 heroku addons:create heroku-postgresql:<PLAN_NAME>
 ```

-You can retrieve the database credentials, which are stored as a string, with the config var name `DATABASE_URL` by running the following command in your terminal:
+You can retrieve the database credentials, which are stored as a string, with the config variable name `DATABASE_URL` by running the following command in your terminal:

 ```bash
 # path: ./my-project/